Download Futurama: Worlds of Tomorrow for PC

 The city map helps you get around but it is a confusing mess of icons designed to steer you towards the next menu that you can’t access without an IAP.
 If you manage to dodge those menus then you’re bombarded with a host of other menus for upgrading your characters which also require IAPs.

-Futurama: Worlds of Tomorrow for PC was obviously designed for die-hard fans of the TV show and will not appeal to casual gamers especially because of the numerous roadblocks thrown in that try to strong-arm you into making in-app purchases.
+Futurama: Worlds of Tomorrow was obviously designed for die-hard fans of the TV show and will not appeal to casual gamers especially because of the numerous roadblocks thrown in that try to strong-arm you into making in-app purchases.
 It would not be nearly as popular if it didn’t have Futurama in the tittle.